2015–16 Army Black Knights men's basketball team

 The 2015–16 Army Black Knights men's basketball team represented the United States Military Academy during the 2015–16 NCAA Division I men's basketball season.
-The Black Knights, led by seventh year head coach Zach Spiker, played their home games at Christl Arena and were members of the Patriot League.
-They finished the season 19–14, 9–9 in Patriot League play to finish in a four way tie for fourth place.
+The Black Knights, led by seventh-year head coach Zach Spiker, played their home games at Christl Arena in West Point, New York and were members of the Patriot League.
+They finished the season 19–14, 9–9 in Patriot League play, to finish in a four-way tie for fourth place.
 They defeated Colgate in the quarterfinals of the Patriot League tournament to advance to the semifinals where they lost to Holy Cross.
 They were invited to the CollegeInsider.com Tournament, where they lost in the first round at NJIT.

-The season was notable for swingman Kyle Wilson passing the 2,000 point mark for his career, making him the fourth player in Academy history and the sixth in Patriot League history to do so.
+The season was notable for swingman Kyle Wilson passing the 2,000-point mark for his career, making him the fourth player in Academy history and the sixth in Patriot League history to do so.

 On March 25, 2016, Zach Spiker resigned as head coach to accept the head coaching position at Drexel.
 He finished with a seven-year record of 102–112.
 On April 6, the school hired Jimmy Allen as head coach.

 Previous season

-The Black Knights finished the 2015–16 season 15–15, 6–12 in Patriot League play to finish in last place.
+The Black Knights finished the 2015–16 season 15–15, 6–12 in Patriot League play, to finish in last place.
 They lost in the first round of the Patriot League tournament to Navy.